afqueiruga/afqueiruga.github.io/_posts/2017-12-28-hessian-mnist.md

 `V`, which we take the gradients against.

 `NewtonsMethod` is a dirt simple implementation.
-As it turns out, it's not viable for a certain reason...
+As it turns out, it's not viable for a certain reason.

 **In [3]:**